-Backstage With the 'Moulin Rouge' Musical's Costume Designer
+Backstage With 'Moulin Rouge!'
+Musical Costume Designer

 The labyrinthine backstage halls of the Al Hirschfeld Theatre on Broadway, now home to Moulin Rouge!
 The Musical, are filled with the rustle of tulle and chiffon.
-In a basement room, Tony Award-winning costume designer Catherine Zuber and her assistants are fitting Amber Ardolino in a custom corset.
+In a basement room, Tony Award-winning costume designer Catherine Zuber and her associate designers Wilberth Gonzalez and AC Gottleib are fitting Amber Ardolino in a custom corset.
 Even her fishnet tights, velvet gloves and character dance shoes get a close look.
 Ardolino is a “swing” — an understudy ready to step in at a moment’s notice for any actress — but every element of her many outfits gets the same attention as that of the show’s stars, Aaron Tveit, who plays Christian, and Karen Olivo, who plays Satine.

 This is no small task for a show that requires ensemble costume changes in nearly every scene, and outfits that must withstand rigorous choreography to songs like Lady Gaga‘s “Bad Romance” and Sia‘s “Chandelier.”
 Those are just two of the notable musical updates to the new show, which is based on Baz Luhrmann‘s vibrant 2001 jukebox musical film of the same name.
 The stage show, directed by Alex Timbers, opens July 25 in New York after a limited run in Boston in 2018.